An Alaskan Inuk. [CREDIT: CULTUREBY.COM]

 As early humans started migrating north into Europe and east into Asia, they were exposed to different amounts of sun.
 Those who went north found their dark skin worked against them–preventing them from absorbing enough sunlight to create vitamin D. To adapt, these humans started producing less melanin.

-Editor’s note: The content of this story has been changed based on a readers comment about the plural and singular usage of the word Inuit.
-Where ‘Inuit’ was originally referencing a single person, the world has been changed to Inuk.
+Editor’s note: The content of this story has been changed based on a reader’s comment about the plural and singular usage of the word Inuit.
+Where ‘Inuit’ was originally referencing a single person, the word has been changed to Inuk.